Credential Dumping Templates – The Future of ASM Validation

 As the primary goal of a credential dumping attack is to obtain data usable at a later stage, it is usually run by stealth and challenging to detect quickly.

+The optimal way to defend against credential dumping attacks is to prevent the ability of a threat actor to perform them by building controls and infrastructure that can be observed, tested, and improved upon over time.
 While not always possible, this methodology allows the organization to rely less on third-party developers when attempting to combat attacks and has benefits well beyond just preventing credential dumping.
 Therefore, it remains the best primary methodology for defense.

-The best way to effectively verify that a system is resilient to credential dumping attacks is to run attack simulations that perform the techniques used for credential dumping in a safe and controlled manner.
+The only way to effectively verify that a system is resilient to credential dumping attacks is to run attack simulations that perform the techniques used for credential dumping in a safe and controlled manner.
 This allows the organization to see how many are capable of completing the dump process, how many are detected, and how many are stopped.
+This evidence-based process provides a reliable picture of the system’s resilience to credential dumping attacks, with granular information about the security gaps – if any are discovered – that should be closed to prevent attacks.

 Yet, simulating credential dumping attacks can be a time-consuming and resource-intensive process.
 Accurately testing an organization’s defenses requires careful planning and executing each step of the attack, taking into account the specific technologies and security controls in place.
 This typically requires skilled professionals to dedicate their expertise to this challenging sequence of tasks at the expense of other operations they could be spending time on.
 Because of this, either other operations are delayed, or the testing of credential dumping is delayed – with either outcome leading to an unwanted impact on the organization’s security overall.